RendasLuire/Create-Responsive/README.md

 # Create-Responsive
-This tool is only for make me easily and automatic my work. there is a project that implement this idea.
+This tool is only for make me easily and automatic my work.
+There is a project that implement this idea.